ErpNetDocs/webclient/inventory-control/issue.md

 Make sure you've set the correct document type for this operation within the **[Settings](settings.md)**.

-You'll then be prompted to select the **released order** for which you want to confirm issued product quantities.
+You'll then be prompted to select the **released order** for which you want to issue product quantities.

 Available orders are filtered by **enterprise company** and **location**.